 Lord Leycester Hotel, Jury Street, Warwick CV34 4EJ, on Wednesday

-December 11th, starting at 12 noon.
-The online catalogue
+April 16th, starting at 12 noon.
+The online catalogue will

 The sales take place at the Lord Leycester Hotel, Jury Street,

 Warwick CV34 4EJ.
 The hotel has a small car park at the rear and

 the nearest public car park is in New Street.
 The nearest railway

 station is Warwick Town and the nearest major international airport

 is Birmingham.
 For directions please visit our How

 Public viewing for all of our auctions is held at our own premises,